Kingxukai/linux/Documentation/i2c/busses/i2c-amd-mp2.rst

 -----------

-The MP2 is an ARM processor programmed as an I2C controller and communicating with the x86 host through PCI.
+The MP2 is an ARM processor programmed as an I2C controller and communicating with the woke x86 host through PCI.

 If you see something like this::